 Work Item Description Topic Lead 1.1 Implementation of CCT Review Recommendations for Subsequent Rounds of New gTLDs Monitor and contribute to the consideration and implementation of recommendations issued by the Competition, Consumer Trust and Consumer Choice Review Team as they relate to public safety and consumer protection.
 Laureen Kapin (US FTC) 1.2 Seek and Support Improved Registries Prevention and Response to Security Threats Improve proactive steps registries may take against Security Threats and supporting registration practices such as Domain Generated by Algorithms (DGA).
 Assess effectiveness of Specification 11 3b, its related Advisory and the Security Framework for Registries to Respond to Security Threats in implementing the GAC Beijing Communique Safeguards Advice.
-Gabriel Andrews (US FBI) 1.3 Seek and Support Registrars Adoption of Proactive Anti-Abuse Measures Seek elevation of contractual standards and practices including: registrant validation (for the entire resale chain), certification and consideration of bulk registrants as legal entities, and removal of DGA service offerings.
-Encourage and monitor adoption of voluntary frameworks aimed at addressing DNS Abuse.
-Gabriel Andrews (US FBI) 1.4 Survey and Review ccTLD Best Practices for adoption in the gTLD space Survey and review ccTLD best practices in mitigating security threats surprediction, registrant validation and verification policies, with a view to adoption and to elevate contractual standards in the gTLD space.
+Gabriel Andrews (US FBI) 1.3 Seek and Support Registrars Adoption of Proactive Anti-Abuse Measures 1.4 Survey and Review ccTLD Best Practices for adoption in the gTLD space Survey and review ccTLD best practices in mitigating security threats such as abuse prediction, registrant validation and verification policies, with a view to promote their adoption and to elevate contractual standards in the gTLD space.
 Tjabbe Bos (European Commission) 1.5 Ensure Enforceability and Effective Enforcement of Safeguards Provisions in ICANN Contracts Monitor and contribute to implementation of relevant policies and review recommendations to ensure that related requirements in Registries and Registrars contracts are enforceable.
 Monitor compliance audit and complaint reporting and assess effectiveness of enforcement and remediation procedures, including in addressing patterns of recurrent non-compliance.
 Laureen Kapin (US FTC)

-Work Item tem Description 1.6 Improve DNS Abuse Data Collection, Quantification, Reporting and Use by Relevant Stakeholders antification, Reporting and Use by effective registration and abuse data collection, accurate quantification of Security 1.7 Improve Domain Seizure And Forfeiture Process, in Coordination With Contracted Parties Work with Contracted Parties and ICANN org to establish standard procedures for the management of domain names seized as part of law enforcement investigations, and for which Contracted Parties may continue to bear a financial responsibility.
+Work Item Description Topic Lead 1.6 Improve DNS Abuse Data Collection, Quantification, Reporting and Use by Relevant Stakeholders Seek the evolution of ICANN's Domain Abuse Activity Reporting (DAAR) to ensure effective registration and abuse data collection, accurate quantification of Security Threats, and enable appropriate use of granular data and reporting by all relevant stakeholders, including law enforcement, registries and registrars.
+Gabriel Andrews (US FBI) 1.7 Improve Domain Seizure And Forfeiture Process, in Coordination With Contracted Parties Work with Contracted Parties and ICANN org to establish standard procedures for the management of domain names seized as part of law enforcement investigations, and for which Contracted Parties may continue to bear a financial responsibility.
 Gabriel Andrews (US FBI) 1.8 Follow-up on Previous GAC Advice Regarding the Mitigation of DNS Abuse Follow-up as appropriate on the Hyderabad and Copenhagen Communiqués aimed at assessing the effectiveness of previous GAC Advice in relation to the 2013 Registrar Accreditation Agreement and the New gTLD Registry Agreement.
 The GAC also sought to assess the contribution of the SSR and Contractual Compliance departments of ICANN org to the prevention and mitigation of domain name abuse.
-Gabriel Andrews (US FBI) 1.9 Assess Impact and Risks of DNS Encryption (DNS over HTTPS/TLS) on DNS Abuse Mitigation Engage in ICANN Community efforts to evaluate the impact of the adoption of DNS encryption technologies such as HTTPS (DoH) and DNS over TLS (DoT), in particular as it relates to current capabilities to mitigate DNS Abuse.
-Katie Noyes (US FBI) Janos Drienyovszki (European Commission)
+Gabriel Andrews (US FBI) 1.9 Assess Impact and Risks of DNS Encryption (DNS over HTTPS/TLS) on DNS Abuse Mitigation Engage in ICANN Community efforts to evaluate the impact of the adoption of DNS encryption (DNS over HTTPS/TLS) Engage in ICANN Community efforts to evaluate the impact of the adoption of DNS encryption technologies such as HTTPS (DoH) and DNS over TLS (DoT), in particular as it